-The Statement of Income and Expenditure (SOCIE) shows total comprehensive surplus for the year of £1,579k.
+The Statement of Income and Expenditure (SOCIE) shows total comprehensive surplus for the year of £374k.

-Academic income, at £2,585k, was £151k higher than the previous year (£2,434k).
-Of this total, £2,294k is made up of fees paid by or on behalf of students, as set out in detail in note 1.
-Within academic income are included the contributions from the University and other colleges for Cambridge Bursaries. £191k appears as income from this source, with a corresponding figure in expenditure of £226k creating a net cost to the College of £35k.
+Academic income, at £3,289k, was £704k higher than the previous year (£2,585k).
+Of this total, £2,268k is made up of fees paid by or on behalf of students, as set out in detail in note 1.
+Within academic income are included the contributions from the University and other colleges for Cambridge Bursaries. £270k appears as income from this source, with a corresponding figure in expenditure of £309k creating a net cost to the College of £39k.

-Residential and catering income, at £3,652k, was £251k higher than the previous year (£3,401k).
+Residential and catering income, at £4,178k, was £525k higher than the previous year (£3,652k).

-There was a further increase in endowment and investment income (from £291k to £306k), mainly as a result of increased investment in the Cambridge University Endowment Fund made during 2019/20 and the performance of the Fund.
-An unrealised gain on investments of £1,390k is shown.
+There was a further increase in endowment and investment income (from £306k to £344k), mainly as a result of increased investment in the Cambridge University Endowment Fund made during 2019/20 and the performance of the Fund.
+An unrealised loss on investments of £95k is shown.

 Donations are classified as unrestricted or restricted donations for spending in the current year; new permanent endowments, for spending over the longer term; or donations to support building or refurbishment projects.
-Total donation, endowment and grant income as shown in the SOCIE was £204k, compared with the previous year's figure of £272k.
+Total donation, endowment and grant income as shown in the SOCIE was £283k, compared with the previous year's figure of £204k.

-The College Grant Fund of £1,088k disbursed to the College in FY 2020/21 to mitigate against losses caused by the Covid pandemic.
+The College is very grateful for the contribution to its income from the Colleges Grant Fund of £1,203k disbursed to the College in FY 2021/22 to mitigate against losses caused by the Covid pandemic.
 This donation has been given without restriction.
-There is informal cross-college agreement that this will continue to be unrestricted income in 2021/22.
-(2019/20 £920k unrestricted donation.)
+(2020/21 £1,088k unrestricted donation.)

-Total expenditure within the SOCIE was £7,815k, including depreciation of £1,036k (which represents 13% of expenditure).
+Total expenditure within the SOCIE was £9,145k, including depreciation of £1,099k (which represents 12% of expenditure).
 Mount Pleasant Halls has added significantly to the depreciation expenditure.
-The proportion of total expenditure (excluding depreciation) spent on staff costs was 27% (£2,149k).
-The cost of the three pension schemes (USS, CCFPS, Aviva), excluding the USS deficit provision change, was £38k, representing 2% of staff costs.
-Pension costs exclude the decrease in the CCFPS liability of £76k, as this is shown as an actuarial gain below the Surplus for the Year.
+Pension costs exclude a decrease in the CCFPS liability of £270k, as this is shown as an actuarial gain below the Surplus for the Year.